 Chateau Tour Saint Christophe is usually better with at least 5-8 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
+Of course, that can vary slightly, depending on the vintage character.
 Chateau Tour Saint Christophe offers its best drinking and should reach peak maturity between 6-22 years of age after the vintage.

-Serving Chateau Tour Saint Christophe with Wine, Food and Pairing Tips
+Serving Chateau Tour Saint Christophe with Wine, and Food Pairing Tips

 Chateau Tour Saint Christophe is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.

-Chateau Tour Saint Christophe is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Tour Saint Christophe is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms and pasta as well as cheese.
+Chateau Tour Saint Christophe is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Tour Saint Christophe is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta as well as cheese.

-Interestingly, and quite smartly, even though it would be quite easy for Peter Kwok to sell all his wine with no trouble in China, he has endeavored to create an international brand with world-wide distribution.
+Interestingly, and quite smartly, even though it would be quite easy for Peter Kwok to sell all his wine with no trouble in China, he has endeavored to create an international brand with worldwide distribution.

-To get things started and create long-term interest in Chateau Tour Saint Christophe, prices were deliberately set at a very, consumer friendly price.
+To get things started and create long-term interest in Chateau Tour Saint Christophe, prices were deliberately set at a very, consumer-friendly price.
 I imagine the low price levels will not remain that way for long.
 Savvy wine buyers should really be taking a good look at Tour Saint Christophe before the wine becomes more expensive.